jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/online-voting/index.md

 tags: security, cybersecurity, software, web, vulnerability, risk
 image: https://res.cloudinary.com/fluid-attacks/image/upload/v1620330960/blog/online-voting/cover_hrlrgj.webp
 alt: Photo by visuals on Unsplash
 description: In this post, we show you the exposed vulnerabilities of one of the many online voting options likely to be used in the upcoming presidential election.
-keywords: Security, Cybersecurity, Software, Web, Vulnerability, Risk
+keywords: Security, Cybersecurity, Software, Web, Vulnerability, Risk, Ethical Hacking, Pentesting
 author: Felipe Ruiz
 writer: fruiz
 name: Felipe Ruiz